-Lapses in medication
+Lapses in Medication

-How to Handle a Flare
+How to Handle a Flare-Up

-Find a medicine that can help.
+1. Find a medicine that can help.

-Avoid foods that bother you.
+2. Avoid foods that bother you.

-Large meals can be hard on the intestines, so it may be better to eat smaller meals more often during the day.
-Foods that are rich and fiber add bulk to stool and can make bowel movements more difficult.
-Carbonated beverages can cause bloating and gas, too.
+Large meals can be hard on the intestines, so it may be better to eat smaller meals throughout the day.
+Foods that are rich in fiber add bulk to stool and can make bowel movements more difficult.
+Also, carbonated beverages can cause bloating and gas, which can cause discomfort.

-Try wet wipes.
+3. Try wet wipes.

 Frequent trips to the bathroom can leave you feeling uncomfortable and sore.
-Use wet wipes with aloe when possible, and apply soothing pads to help ease any burning.
+Use disposable wet wipes with aloe when possible, and apply soothing pads to help ease any burning.

 Support Groups for People with Ulcerative Colitis